When autocomplete options are available, use up and down arrows to review and enter to select.

 You shouldn’t choose INDS if you:

 If you have multiple interests, it might be difficult to narrow your selection down to two or three Areas of Study.
 Interdisciplinary Studies has a number of dedicated program tracks you can choose from.
-Ultimately, the choice of which Area of Study you will use in your degree completion plan is yours.
+Ultimately, the choice of which Areas of Study you will use in your degree completion plan is yours.
+We have advisors available to help you focus your Areas of Study to meet your career goals.

 Interested in Graduate School?